 The Bio-Augmentation also cuts people away from the world's magic system that is provided by the gods.
 The Coalition includes many people that are The Fundamentalist concerning those gods and see both voluntarily cutting oneself away from th magic system and the technology that enables one to do that in the first place as major offenses towards said gods.
 This causes them to consider that neomancers are not quite human anymore and give neomancer prisonners much harsher treatment than they do to their still magic-capable prionners.

 Every single race of humans in Nerve Zero despise one another, to say nothing of how they view those of mixed blood.

-In his A Shade of Grey the society in the book is divided along lines of what color of the spectrum is visible to you with Purples being highest, then Blues, and so on with those who are completely colorblind, Greys being the lowest.
+In A Shade of Grey, the society in the book is divided along lines of what color of the spectrum is visible to you with Purples being highest, then Blues, and so on with those who are completely colorblind, Greys being the lowest.

 In Jack McDevitt's Chindi (part of his Priscilla Hutchins series), it's mentioned that stealth studies of the winged aliens of the planet called Paradise reveal that the initial landing party was probably attacked because the natives consider a lack of wings to be a mark of evil.